KoderDojo/go/timeline/log.md

 # Log

+## August 22, 2017

+Day 32 - Attended a DevOps Meetup on microservices architectures.
+Specifically, the presentation was done by NGINX and they talked about using NGINX in various microservices architectures.
+I want to learn more about NGINX.

+There was also a lot of talk about containers.
+I plan to sign-up for a Docker course on Udemy tomorrow.

 ## August 20, 2017

 Day 31 - Big day!
 Signed up with Digital Ocean to host my Go websites and microservices.
 Created a couple of Droplets, but the most important part was that I was able to one-click install Dokku, which allows me to create multiple apps on my VPN with a Herokuish experience.